 - Lexmark uses a late manufacturing/late customization process for medium volume products in our regional distribution centers to be close to our customers, be flexible and efficient, provide a competitive advantage, and be more sustainable.
-Some of the benefits to this strategy are a reduction of space and inventory demand, a reduction of expedited and air freight, better container utilization footprint of shipments, a flexible manufacturing system, and customized customer solutions which include printer sustainability settings such as power settings, toner usage and longer life components. - Lexmark manufactured over 80 percent of cartridges in region of consumption in 2019, maintaining the high rate of regional manufacturing targeted.
+Some of the benefits to this strategy are a reduction of space and inventory demand, a reduction of expedited and air freight, better container utilization footprint of shipments, a flexible manufacturing system, and customized customer solutions which include printer sustainability settings such as power settings, toner usage and longer life components. - Lexmark manufactured over 73 percent of cartridges in region of consumption in 2020, maintaining the high rate of regional manufacturing targeted.
 Regional manufacturing improves supply chain efficiency and helps Lexmark respond more quickly to customer needs.
 It also benefits the environment by reducing GHG emissions and providing jobs for people in the regions where our cartridges are used most.
 Regional manufacturing in Poland provides an example of avoided emissions.
-In 2019, sourcing in geography eliminated the need to ship an estimated 691 air and ocean cargo containers from Hong Kong, China, to Europe, which would have generated approximately 2,078 metric tons of greenhouse gas.1 - In 2019, Lexmark developed the capability to regionally manufacture hardware in North America.
+In 2020, sourcing in geography eliminated the need to ship an estimated 464 containers from China which was a positive impact in terms of CO2 emissions of 1,346 metric tons (CO2 reduction). - Lexmark continued to grow North America regional manufacturing for hardware in 2020.